batsnuff/batsnuff/README.md

 - 👋 Hi, I’m @batsnuff
 - 👀 I’m interested in web3
 - 🌱 I’m currently learning all of this programming stuff
-- 📫 How to reach me telegram : @batsnuff
+- 📫 How to reach me on telegram : @batsnuff

 <!---
 batsnuff/batsnuff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.